 Marine Radio Frequencies and Channels

-Marine radios use FM channels and a very high frequency, which is where the VHF comes from when often referring to marine radios.
-These frequencies range from 156-174 MHz.
+Marine radios use FM channels and a very high frequency, which is where VHF marine radios come from.
+These have a frequency range from 156-174 MHz.

-Most marine radios available today have use of up to twenty-five channels in the United States.
+Most marine radios available today have capabilities of using up to twenty-five channels in the United States.
 Most channels will not be used, but make special note of channel 16, as that is the distress and safety channel.

 Urgent broadcasts, such as weather and storm warnings, are also made on channel 16.
 This channel is reserved only for emergencies.
-If looking to communicate with other boats, you must use a working channel besides channel 16.
+If looking to for a means of instant communication with other boats, you must use a working channel besides channel 16.

 This channel is where safety broadcasts are made after other boaters are informed on channel 16.
 Channel 22 is restricted for Coast Guard use only.
 Do not contact the Coast Guard for a radio check, as that is illegal.